mp3guy/sunAndMoon/README.md

 # sunAndMoon
-Script to calculate the date ranges you can catch a solar or lunar rise or set for a location and direction.
+Script to calculate the times you can catch a solar or lunar rise or set for a location and direction.

 Requires astral and tzlocal, both in pip.
-Find the parameters you need on e.g. suncalc.org
+Find the parameters you need on e.g. suncalc.org.

 Usage:
 ```